waltergcc/42-minishell/README.md

 ```bash
 export TEST1="withdouble" TEST2 TEST3=wihoutquotes TEST4="with spaces and expand $USER" TEST5="ok, but it has more" TEST6= TEST7='with single $PATH' = TEST8 9TEST9 TEST10="" TEST11=too=many=equals TEST.12="    " TEST13='withsingle' TEST14/
 ```
-> test to export enviroment and tmp vars with different cases.
-Check thhe difference with env and export commands
+> This test will try to create environment vars and tmp vars with different cases.
+Check the difference with env and export commands

 ```bash
 unset TEST1 TEST2 TEST3 TEST4 TEST5 TEST6 TEST7 TEST8 9TEST9 TEST10 TEST11 TEST.12 TEST13 TEST14/